MicrosoftDocs/microsoft-365-docs/microsoft-365/security/mtp/microsoft-365-security-center-mde.md

 **Applies to:**
 - [Microsoft 365 Defender](https://go.microsoft.com/fwlink/?linkid=2118804)

 The new [Microsoft 365 security center](https://docs.microsoft.com/microsoft-365/security/mtp/overview-security-center) at [https://security.microsoft.com](https://security.microsoft.com) combines security capabilities that protect, detect, investigate, and respond to email, collaboration, identity, and device threats.
-This security center brings together functionality from existing Microsoft security portals, including Microsoft Defender Security Center and the Office 365 security & compliance center.
+This security center brings together functionality from existing Microsoft security portals, including Microsoft Defender Security Center and the Office 365 Security & Compliance center.

-If you are familiar with the Microsoft Defender Security Center, this article helps describe some of the changes and improvements in the new Microsoft 365 Security Center.
+If you are familiar with the Microsoft Defender Security Center, this article helps describe some of the changes and improvements in the new Microsoft 365 security center.
 However there are some new and updated elements to be aware of.

 Historically, the [Microsoft Defender security center](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-atp/portal-overview) has been the home for Microsoft Defender for Endpoint.
 Enterprise security teams have used it to monitor and assist in responding to alerts of potential advanced persistent threat activity or data breaches.
 To help reduce the number of portals, the Microsoft 365 security center will be the new home for monitoring and managing security across your Microsoft identities, data, devices, apps, and infrastructure.